 Aurélie Jarjaye’s contact with music starts by learning the piano and she graduates from the CRR Lyon in 2009.
 In parallel with this course, she starts singing and joins the Notre-Dame de Paris choir.
 In 2010 she is admitted to the HEM Lausanne and obtains her Master degree in June 2015 as well as the Fritz Bach Prize for the excellence of her academic performance.

-In 2020, she played the role of Marei in the new production of the rare Traumgörge by Zemlinsky at the Opéra National de Lorraine, in Nancy, and at the Dijon Opera.
+In 2020, she played the role of Marei in the new production of the rare Traumgörge by Zemlinsky at the Opéra National de Lorraine, in Nancy and at the Dijon Opera.

-Recently, she won the Second Opera Prize and the Massenet Prize at the Georges Enesco International Competition.
+In 2021, she won the Second Opera Prize and the Massenet Prize at the Georges Enesco International Competition.

 Most recently, she sang the role of the Nightingale (Les Rêveurs de la Lune) at the Opéra d’Avignon and took part in the Chorégies d’Orange with Musiques en fête broadcast live on French television, where she sang “Memory” by Andrew Lloyd Webber and “Meine Lippen” from Giuditta by Franz Lehar.

 Her upcoming projects include her first Juliette (Roméo et Juliette) in Hong Kong and Zaïde by Mozart at the Opéra d’Avignon.